claraguoguo/iOS-Dev/PassDataBetweenVCs-Swift/README.md

 ### Best Practices

-* **custom initializers** is the most popular/common approach if certain information is required by a controller
+* **custom initializer** is the most popular/common approach if certain information is required by a controller
-* **completion handlers** is often used when you have asynchronous tasks (i.e. user needs to do some work on another controller and you need to get the results back).
+* **completion handler** is often used when you have asynchronous tasks (i.e. user needs to do some work on another controller and you need to get the results back).
 * **notification** should be only used in the case where a message needs to be passed to **multiple** observers, not just one.

 ### Reference